BlockchainCommons/BCSwiftEnvelope/Sources/Envelope/Envelope.docc/Notation.md

 # Envelope Notation

-A simplified textual notation for pretty-printing instances of the `Envelope` type.
+A simplified textual notation for pretty-printing envelope instances.

 ## Documentation on GitHub